1. Executive Summary

 Before expanding the ecosystem, the flagship SHOWIT site was brought as close as possible to its technical ceiling within the platform's constraints.
 This created a stronger measurement foundation, improved crawlability, and helped the site capture more value from existing demand.

-- Conducted a full technical SEO audit covering crawl errors, index coverage, Core Web Vitals, mobile usability, internal linking, and structured data gaps
+- Full technical SEO audit covering crawl errors, index coverage, Core Web Vitals, mobile usability, internal linking, and structured data gaps

-- Compressed and properly served all images using WebP, lazy loading, and appropriate dimensions
+- All images compressed and properly served using WebP, lazy loading, and appropriate dimensions

-- Added structured data including LocalBusiness, ProfessionalService, FAQPage, BreadcrumbList, and ImageObject
+- Structured data added including LocalBusiness, ProfessionalService, FAQPage, BreadcrumbList, and ImageObject

-- Optimized Google Business Profile with complete service categories, photo updates, and a review acquisition framework
+- Google Business Profile optimised with complete service categories, photo updates, and a review acquisition framework

 Rather than building sites speculatively, each cluster was validated before development began.
 This allowed the strategy to focus on the highest-opportunity service areas first and avoid unnecessary overlap across properties.

-- Grouped all 165 keywords into logical topical clusters by service type, user intent (informational vs. transactional), search volume, and SEO difficulty
+- All 165 keywords grouped into logical topical clusters by service type, user intent, search volume, and SEO difficulty

-- Prioritized the first 5 satellite sites based on the strongest combination of search volume and low difficulty
+- First 5 satellite sites prioritised based on the strongest combination of search volume and low difficulty

-- Established a canonical URL and entity strategy to prevent cross-property cannibalization
+- Canonical URL and entity strategy established to prevent cross-property cannibalization

 Priority satellite sites based on keyword data: